dbkwolf/Project2Group7VT18/README.md

 Music application and library for storing, sorting and playing music.

-The MusicAppServer utilize a [youtube-dl wrapper](https://github.com/norkunas/youtube-dl-php) written PHP by [norkunas](https://github.com/norkunas/) .
+The MusicAppServer utilize a [youtube-dl wrapper](https://github.com/norkunas/youtube-dl-php) written in PHP by [norkunas](https://github.com/norkunas/) .